pshankinclarke/valkey-secure-local-network/README.md

    ```

 ### Configuring systemd

-Systemd services can manage various tasks and processes for our server in the background, ensuring that they run continuously and restart automatically if they fail.
+Systemd services can manage various tasks and processes for our server in the background, so that they run continuously and restart automatically if they fail.

 1. **Copy the Template for the Valkey Server Service File:**

-   Copy the template file to the systemd directory using the `cp` command:
    ```bash
    sudo cp /home/valkeyuser/valkey/utils/systemd-valkey_server.service /etc/systemd/system/valkey-server.service
    ```

 2. **Edit the Copied Service File:**

-   Open the copied service file for editing:
    ```bash
    sudo vi /etc/systemd/system/valkey-server.service
    ```

 3. **Configure the `.service` File:**

-   Modify the service file with the appropriate configuration:
    ```plaintext
    [Unit]
    Description=Valkey data structure server